-- 1. By October of each year, the Chair of each award subcommittee sends his or her contact information to both the Unit Services Coordinator and the Chair of the Awards Committee. - 2.
-Nominations are due April 1 and are sought in multiple ways: - a.
+- 1. By October of each year, the chair of each award subcommittee sends their contact information to both the Unit Services Coordinator and the chair of the Awards Committee. - 2.
+Nominations are due April 1 and are sought in multiple ways:

+- a.
 Each award subcommittee solicits nominees for its respective award. - b.
-The Chair of the Awards Committee encourages Units to forward their award winner nominations to the appropriate Society award committee for consideration at this higher level. - c.
-The Unit Services Coordinator solicits nominations for all Society awards in the December/January issue of Fisheries; those award notices must be sent to the editor of Fisheries in October.
+The chair of the Awards Committee encourages units to forward their award winner nominations to the appropriate Society award committee for consideration at this higher level. - c.
+The Unit Services Coordinator solicits nominations for all Society awards in the December/January issue of Fisheries; those award notices must be sent to the managing editor of Fisheries in October.
 The Unit Services Coordinator also sends at least one reminder notice prior to the April 1 nomination deadline. - 3.
-The Chair of each award subcommittee informs the Chair of the Awards Committee of progress in recruiting members, award nominations, and any proposed procedural changes. - 4.
-After the selection of an award recipient, the Chair of each award subcommittee informs the Chair of the Awards Committee, Unit Services Coordinator, Executive Director, President, and awardee (informally).
+The chair of each award subcommittee informs the chair of the Awards Committee of progress in recruiting members, award nominations, and any proposed procedural changes. - 4.
+After the selection of an award recipient, the chair of each award subcommittee informs the chair of the Awards Committee, the Unit Services Coordinator, the Executive Director, the President, and the awardee (informally).
 Every effort will be made to notify the awardee as far in advance of the meeting as possible to facilitate travel planning.
 The Unit Services Coordinator will send a formal letter from the President to notify the awardee, provide logistical information about the meeting, and request necessary information (e.g., photograph and phonetic spelling of name).
 Awardees are encouraged to share the award announcement with colleagues.
-Press releases, however, should not be issued until after the annual meeting.

-- 5. Official announcement of each award occurs at the annual meeting, either at the Plenary Session or at the Business Meeting depending on the award and discretion of the President. - 6.
-To facilitate presenting the award at the annual meeting, the Chair of each award subcommittee will provide the Unit Service Coordinator with 3-4 one-line bullets summarizing the awardee(s) accomplishments as well as contact information.
+Press releases, however, should not be issued until after the Annual Meeting. - 5.
+Official announcement of each award occurs at the Annual Meeting, either at a Plenary Session or at the Business Meeting, depending on the award and discretion of the President. - 6.
+To facilitate presenting the award at the Annual Meeting, the chair of each award subcommittee will provide the Unit Service Coordinator with 3-4 one-line bullets summarizing the awardee(s) accomplishments as well as contact information.